 After a series of contortions that made all of his joints pop and creak painfully, he freed himself from the entangling hammock and emerged from the supply closet into the main room of El Pulpo.
-The cantina was virtually empty, except for Maximiliano, the young bartender, and a sunburned Italian couple sitting at a table over near one of the large open windows.
-A cool breeze was blowing in off the Sea of Cortez, carrying with it the sweet smell of ocean.
+The cantina was virtually empty except for Maximiliano, the young bartender, and a sunburned Italian couple sitting at a table over near one of the large open windows.
+A cool breeze was blowing in off the Gulf of California, carrying with it the sweet smell of ocean.

 The young Italian couple, upon seeing the apparition that emerged from the liquor closet, stared for a moment, slack-jawed.
 When Jake nodded at them, they quickly turned away.
 He stumbled up to the bar, barely able to maintain an upright position.

-The bartender, a lanky twenty-one year old with long hair tied back and earrings, looked at Jake, but did not approach him.
+The bartender, a lanky twenty-one-year-old with earrings and long hair tied back, looked at Jake, but did not approach him.

-“Max, mi amigo,” Jake said.
-“How about a bit of the hair of the dog that bit me?”
+“Max, mi amigo, how about a bit of the hair o’ the dog that bit me?”
 He reached for his wallet and frowned when he realized that Juanita had taken the last of his cash.

-“Son of a bitch,” Jake said.
-He forced a smile.
-“Hey, how ‘bout it, Max?
+“Son of a bitch!”
+Jake forced a smile.
+“Hey, how ’bout it, Max?
 I pick up my check from the government a week from Thursday.”